How do you solve a problem? Like Marie

 Sharma by her litigation representative Sister Marie Brigid Arthur v Minister for the Environment [27.05.21]

-Valiant teenagers led by Sister Marie Brigid Arthur have successfully asserted climate duty where there was “nun” before - forgive the pun.
+Valiant teenagers led by Sister Marie Brigid Arthur have successfully asserted a climate duty where there was “nun” before - forgive the pun.

 And forgive us children, for we have sinned.
 Monumentally.
 We have taken the planet to a point where significant action beyond the confessional is required to assuage our guilt and stem the ravages of climate change.